microsoft/MCW-Innovate-and-modernize-apps-with-Data-and-AI/Whiteboard design session/WDS trainer guide - Innovate and modernize apps with Data and AI.md

 ![The Function writes to Event Hub, were data is aggregated and anomaly detection occurs.
 The results then are written to Cosmos DB.](media/architecture-diagram-3.png "Anomaly detection and writing to scored data")

-An Azure Synapse Analytics workspace securely connects to Azure Cosmos DB through a linked service, and uses the Synapse Link feature to access both the transactional store (OLTP) and analytical store (OLAP) of each Azure Cosmos DB container.
+An Azure Synapse Analytics workspace securely connects to Azure Cosmos DB through a linked service and uses the Synapse Link feature to access both the transactional store (OLTP) and analytical store (OLAP) of each Azure Cosmos DB container.
 The analytical store is optimized for read-heavy queries, which do not consume Azure Cosmos DB resource units (RUs), as opposed to reading the transactional store.
 All raw historical event data is accessible through the analytical store, which serves as the data lake, but with no ETL requirements.
 Synapse Spark notebooks read the analytical store to perform Machine Learning model training and deployments through Azure Machine Learning, data exploration, and batch scoring.
 Synapse pipelines are used for batch processing at scale over data fed into the analytical store from IoT devices originating from all factories.
 Wide World Importers data analysts use the Power BI integration capabilities of Synapse Analytics to create reports against Synapse Serverless views that display data from the analytical stores, as well as data stored in the SQL Pools.
 These reports are also embedded in the web application, making them available to end-users who do not have access to the Synapse Analytics workspace or Power BI online.

 In a high-load production environment, instead of using an Azure Function to process our Cosmos DB Change Feed we could use a Kubernetes Pod in AKS.
 Because of new additions to the Cosmos DB SDK in version 3, the AKS pod could auto-scale in and out based on the volume of changes.
 Alternatively, you could host this in an Azure Container Instances container group for development or lower-throughput environments.